 - Additional Non-Fault Accident Advice

 You may have been advised that you could be eligible to make a non fault accident claim, but may be wondering what is a non fault accident claim?
-In a non-fault accident, the victim is free of any blame.
-It is irrefutably agreed that they played no part whatsoever in causing the accident to happen, and a third party is to be blamed for their negligence instead.
-Because the victim is entirely innocent in a non-fault accident, they will be eligible to make a non fault accident compensation claim against the negligent party.
+In a no fault car accident claim the victim is free of any blame.
+It is irrefutably agreed that they played no part whatsoever in causing the accident to happen, and a third party is to be blamed instead.

 |Diagnosis||Additional information||Estimated Compensation|